 In conclusion,

-While in-app purchases and advertising are the two most popular app monetization strategies, there are many other ways to make money from your app, including android app monetization strategies and other software.
+While in-app purchases and advertising are the two most popular app monetization strategies, there are many other ways to make money from your app, including Android app monetization strategies and other software.
 If you’re looking for help deciding on a monetization strategy or want assistance implementing one of these top strategies, don’t hesitate to contact us.
 Our team has years of experience helping businesses just like yours find success with their mobile apps.